jss367/jss367.github.io/_posts/2019-12-15-Favorite-Computer-Vision-Visualizations.md

 * [Hands-on demonstration of how image kernels work](https://setosa.io/ev/image-kernels/)
 * [Beautiful step-by-step process of matrix multiplication](matrixmultiplication.xyz)
 * [The Standford CS231n webpage](https://cs231n.github.io/convolutional-networks/) shows how convolutional neural networks work very clearly
+* [Distill](https://distill.pub/) is an online journal for presenting machine learning research in a clear way.
+There is a lot of great content here.